 With help from this technology, you can move anywhere with one single ID.
 That means even if you go abroad, they can just use your ID to verify your credentials.
 So, instead of getting a new ID in another country or area, you can re-use your ID anywhere you are allowed to go.

-Also, with DID, many people that don’t have access to identification will be able to get their ID and enjoy facilities that come with it.
+Also, with DID, many people who don’t have access to identification will get their ID and enjoy the facilities that come with it.

 Recovery of a Compromised Decentralized Identity